-There are other parallel women groups such as Soroptomist Lioness.
-The Voice of Niger Delta Women (VONDEW), and so on.
+There are other parallel women groups such as Soroptomist/International, Lioness club, The Voice of Niger Delta Women (VONDEW), and so on.
 They can also be harnessed to intervene.
-As non-profit making groups other philanthropic disposition stand them in good stead for this task.
+As non-profit making groups their philanthropic disposition stand them in good stead for this task.
 At present the achievements of NCWS, Police Officers Wives Association (POWA) Navy Officers Wives Association (NAOWA), Nigerian Airforce Officers Wives Association.
-(NAFOWA), and so on are indicators that women groups intervention in the UBE would yield positive results.
+(NAFOWA), Nigerian Army Officers Wives Association (NAOWA) and so on are indicators that women groups intervention in the UBE would yield positive results.